-Mean number (and Standard Deviation) of servings of fruits per day
+Mean number of servings of fruits

-Average of the number of serving of fruit consumed by total of the population.

-A serving size of fruit is defined as: 1/2 cup raw, cooked, frozen or canned fruits (in 100% juice), 1/4 cup dried fruit

-Sum of all the number of servings consumed by all respondents / total number of respondents of the survey

-- Numerator: Sum of all the number of servings consumed by all respondents - Denominator: total number of respondents of the survey - Measurement unit: per 100 - Type: mean - Categories: - o ADULT: Male, Female; ages 25-64 and by age group 25-34, 35-44, 45-54, 55-64 - o ADOLESCENT: Male and Female; ages 13-15 years - Frequency of collection: every 3-5 years

-Obtained from National or sub risk factors surveys (GSHS, STEPS)
+Name Mean number (and Standard Deviation) of servings of fruits per day Definition Average of the number of serving of fruit consumed per day by the population.
+Case definition A serving size of fruit is defined as31: 1⁄2 cup fresh cut, cooked, frozen or canned fruits (in 100% pure juice); OR 1⁄4 cup dried fruit; OR 1⁄2 cup of 100% pure fruit juice; OR 1 whole fruit It applies for medium-sized fruit (e.g. apple, banana, orange, etc.) Calculation method Sum of total number of fruit servings consumed by respondents per day Total number of respondents of the survey Parameters Numerator: Sum of total number of fruit servings consumed by respondents per day Denominator: total number of respondents of the survey Type: mean Categories: Adult: Male, female; ages 25-64 and by age groups 25-34, 35-44, 45-54, 55-64 Adolescent: Male, female; ages 13-15 years Frequency of collection: every 3-5 years Data sources Obtained from National or sub risk factors surveys (GSHS, STEPS)

+31 World Health Organization (WHO).
+STEPS Field Manual Guidelines for Field Staff.
+The WHO STEPwise Approach to Surveillance of Non-communicable Diseases (STEPS).
+Geneva 2003.

+Mean number of servings of fruits, continued

-A diet of ≥5 servings of fruits and vegetables/day is associated with reduced risk of coronary heart disease and certain types of cancer, including cancer of colon, rectum, oral cavity, pharynx, stomach, and esophagus.
-The mean of the serving of fruits in the population provides an overview of the current diet of the population and can be used for planning or evaluating effects of health promotion policies and programs.
+Significance and rational A diet of \geq 5 servings of fruits and vegetables per day is associated with reduced risk of coronary heart disease and certain types of cancer, including cancer of colon, rectum, oral cavity, pharynx, stomach, and esophagus.
+32 The mean of the serving of fruits in the population provides an overview of the current diet of the population and can be used for planning or evaluating effects of health promotion policies and programs.
+Limitations of indicators and data sources It conveys the average number of daily servings of fruits consumed.
+There can be errors in the measurement of serving sizes As with all self reported sample surveys, data might be subject to errors resulting from non response, inadequate data weighting.
+Continued on the next page